FazliddinOrg/alien-invasion/README.md

 ## Features

 - **Enhanced Gameplay:** New enemy types, power-ups, and level designs for increased variety and challenge.
-- **Upgraded Graphics:** Modernized sprites, animations, and special effects for a more visually appealing experience.
+- **Upgraded Graphics:** Modernized sprites and special effects for a more visually appealing experience.
-- **Difficulty Levels:** Adjustable difficulty settings to cater to both casual and experienced players.
+- **Difficulty Levels:** Difficulty levels become more challenging as you play.
-- **High Scores:**  Track your progress and compete with others on a leaderboard.
+- **High Scores:**  Track your progress

 ## Screenshot